Microsoft Negotiations

 This includes:

-- You should create a newย Customer Price Sheet (CPS)ย or similar that lists all the products, quantities, and prices you agreed to.
+• You should create a new Customer Price Sheet (CPS) or a similar document that lists all the products, quantities, and prices you have agreed to.
 Cross-check this against your final negotiations to ensure it matches what was promised.

-- If applicable, an updated Microsoft License Statement (MLS) reflecting the new entitlements (though this might come later).
+• If applicable, an updated Microsoft License Statement (MLS) reflecting the new entitlements will be provided (although this may be received later).

 Keep these documents in a secure repository accessible to those managing the licenses.
-Itโs wise to have a โcontract bibleโ containing the MBSA, EA Enrollments, amendments, product selection forms, etc. This documentation is critical for future reference, true-ups, and any audits.
+It’s wise to have a “contract bible” containing the MBSA, EA Enrollments, amendments, product selection forms, and other relevant documents.
+This documentation is critical for future reference, true-ups, and any audits.

 2. Update Internal License Inventory and Tracking: